sergeicu/translate_and_evaluate_medical_report/README.md

 A comprehensive tool for creating, translating, and evaluating translation of medical reports across different languages.

-In detail:
+## In detail:

-Generate synthetic medical reports (or ingest existing .txt files), translate them into multiple languages using any LLM, then evaluate the quality of the translations using various metrics.
+Generate synthetic medical reports (or ingests existing .txt files), translate them into multiple languages using any LLM, then evaluate the quality of the translations using various metrics.

 Usage:
     python medical_report_generator_and_translator.py [options]